arnaav00/daemonset-capture/README.md

 # Restart pod to pick up configuration
 kubectl delete pod -n kube-system -l app=traffic-monitor
 ```

+**Note**: The DaemonSet runs in the `kube-system` namespace.
+In Docker Desktop, switch to the `kube-system` namespace to view the pods.

 ### 3. Generate Traffic

-The traffic monitor will automatically capture traffic from all services.
+The traffic monitor will automatically capture traffic from all services configured in the service mappings.

 #### For Example Services: